How to Take Ownership of Your Job

 There are few activities in your professional life where you have a greater opportunity to make a difference in the lives of others, then serving in the role of a leader.
 The role of a leader by definition is focused on guiding others safely and securely to a particular destination.
 During the journey, you have an opportunity to teach, support the learning and development of your team members and help individuals navigate the challenges of life and career.
 Here are some great opportunities to show that you own your role as a leader:

-- Embrace your role.
 Ask and answer: "At the end of our time working together, what will my team members say that I did for them?"
 Strive to define a mission statement for your role and share your mission widely.
 Great leaders constantly remind themselves of their purpose and strive to align their daily activities with this purpose.

-- Succeed one encounter at a time.
 Instead of looking for the magic formula for success as a leader, recognize that every day offers a series of great opportunities to make a positive impact on those around you.
 Focus on succeeding at each of these opportunities.
 Remember that exhibiting respect for others, even in challenging circumstances, is your admission ticket to leading effectively.

-- Teach.
 Great leaders teach.
 The role is less about telling and much more about supporting the development of key skills and practices.
 From helping your team members improve as decision-makers to identifying and supporting emerging leaders on your team, you are in a unique position to serve as an educator.

-- Stand for something.
 Great leaders are values-driven.
 They identify with, share and live and lead by core values, whether they are the firm's or their own.

 You spend a tremendous amount of the time of your life at work.
 You have the choice to invest yourself physically, mentally and spiritually in your daily activities, or, to approach it transactionally.
 The win in terms of satisfaction, enjoyment, and success goes to those who make the conscious decision to own their jobs.